terra-money/classic-mainnet/columbus-3/README.md

 ### Oracle Module

+- `reward_band: "0.07"`.
+Increase the criteria for receiving rewards and avoiding penalties to 7%, allowing validators to adapt to the initial improved penalty system.
 - `whitelist: ["ukrw", "usdr", "uusd", "umnt"]`.
 The list of currencies that can be voted on.
 This is set to (KRT, SDT, UST, MNT).
 - `reward_distribution_window: "5256000"`.
 The number of blocks during which oracle reward comes in and then is distributed is 5,256,000 blocks (\~= a year).
 - `slash_window: "432000"`.
 The number of blocks for slashing tallying is 432,000 blocks (\~= a month).